-A number of the building leases contain extension options which allow the Company to extend the lease term by up to twice the original noncancellable period of the lease.
+The lease contains extension options which allow the Company to extend the lease term by up to twice the original non-cancellable period of the lease.

-The Company includes options in the leases to provide flexibility and certainty to the Company operations and reduce costs of moving premises, and the extension options are at the Company's discretion.
+The Company includes options in the leases to provide flexibility and certainty to the Company operations and reduce costs of moving premises and the extension options are at the Company's discretion.
 At commencement date and each subsequent reporting date, the Company assesses where it is reasonably certain that the extension options will be exercised.